Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Resilience and Mixed Criticality Concept

 \subsection{Mixed Criticality}

-The integration and coexistence of data links/flows, which generally have different criticality (importance) levels, into a common communication system is the major challenge of the mixed criticality concept tailored to the communications domain.\footnote{Mixed criticality research originates from a focus on real-time embedded systems with the aim of integrating components of different criticalities into a common hardware platform \cite{burns2013mixed}.} Generally, there is not only a huge number of safety-critcal, mission-critical, and low-critical IoT devices, moreover, these criticality levels coexist within one system \cite{sota20}.
+The integration and coexistence of data links/flows, which generally have different criticality (importance) levels, into a common communication system is the major challenge of the mixed criticality concept tailored to the communications domain.\footnote{Mixed criticality research originates from a focus on real-time embedded systems with the aim of integrating components of different criticalities into a common hardware platform \cite{burns2013mixed}.} Generally, there is not only a huge number of safety-critical, mission-critical, and low-critical IoT devices, moreover, these criticality levels coexist within one system \cite{sota20}.
 The concept is demonstrated in Fig,~\ref{overall_figure}, where safety integrity levels (SILs) specify the target level of function safety, for more details we refer to \cite{sil}.

-Common principles for mixed criticality in terms of different tasks are defined in \cite{burns2013mixed}.
-Each data flow (task in the original work) is defined by its period, deadline, computation time, and criticality level.
+Common principles for mixed criticality in terms of different tasks are given in \cite{burns2013mixed}.
+Each data flow is defined by its period, deadline, computation time, and criticality level.
 In \cite{sota21}, this concept is extended to data flows, which are periodic end-to-end communications between source and destination.
-Each flow is defined by its period, deadline, criticality level, number of hops, and routing path.
+In this case, each flow is defined by its period, deadline, criticality level, number of hops, and routing path.
 These considerations are high-level characteristics, i.e., while the physical layer is utilized solely for data transmission, it does not account for mixed criticality.
-Departing from such mixed criticality considerations on those higher layers, a common definition for the physical layer has to be found, since it is essential to provide the criticality level in a cross-layer manner.
+While such mixed criticality characteristics for higher layers provide a certain degree of resilience, a cross layer resilience strategy design is needed as it is essential for the performance to implement criticality level also in physical layer.
+Hence, departing from the conventional definition of mixed criticality for higher layers, in this work we propose and design common definitions and concepts for mixed criticality in the physical layer.
 To provide methods for supporting such criticality considerations, we define QoS requirements of data links to represent the criticality level.
-We herein assume that the criticality levels are provided by algorithms operating on the higher layers, thereby the QoS demands are given to the underlying layers, which need to account for them, e.g., see Fig.~\ref{overall_figure}.
+We herein assume that the criticality levels are provided by higher layer algorithms, thereby the QoS demands are given to the underlying layers, which need to account for them, e.g., see Fig.~\ref{overall_figure}.